Outdoor Fun

 Christmas Nights of Lights

-As the sun sets, head to the Marketplatz for its nightly lighting, where the trees come alive with thousands of lights from Tuesday, November 22 to Friday, January 6.
+As the sun sets, head to the Marketplatz for its nightly lighting.
+The trees come alive with thousands of lights from Thanksgiving week until the New Year’s.
 Even the locals come out to see the lights and enjoy the outdoors.

 Located at 126 W. Main St. Free to enter.